 What is pentatonic scale?

-Very well; if you have never listened a pentatonic scale in life, take a keyboard or a piano and play the black keys one after another.
+Okay, if you’ve never heard the pentatonic scale in your life, go to a keyboard or piano and play the black keys one after the other.
 This is the sound of a pentatonic scale.

-There are many shapes to pentatonic scales; this example of the black keys was just one to make the observation easy because it is really practical.
-If you don’t have a keyboard in home, don’t be desperate, we will explain in details how to create this scale.
+There are many shapes for pentatonic scales; this example of the black keys was just one that facilitates observation because it is very practical.
+If you don’t have a keyboard, don’t worry, we will explain in detail how this scale is formed.

 Major and Minor Pentatonic Scale

-Now see a drawing to A minor pentatonic scale:
+Now see a shape for the A minor pentatonic scale:

-Compare these scales (C major pentatonic and A minor pentatonic) with the C major and A minor scales, respectively.
-Notice that the major pentatonic took 5 notes from the major scale, as we said, and were 1, 2, 3, 5 and 6 degrees.
-In other words, it took out 4 and 7 degrees!
-And the minor pentatonic took 1, 3, 4, 5 and 7 degrees from the minor scale.
-In other words, it took out 2 and 6 degrees!
+Compare these scales (C pentatonic and A minor pentatonic) with the scales of C major and A minor, respectively.
+Note that the major pentatonic took 5 notes of the major scale, as we have already commented, and these were degrees 1, 2, 3, 5 and 6.

-Observation: the normal thing it would be starting and finishing with the same note in a drawing of a scale, but we prefer to finish the scale with other notes here in these designs just to you understand the logic of this scale.
+Note: The normal thing would be to start and end with the same note in the shape of a scale, but we prefer to end the scale with another note here in these shapes so that you understand the logic of the scale on the fretboard.

-We chose to show the C major pentatonic and the A minor pentatonic because they have the same notes.
-The minor is the relative of C. Do you remember?!
-If this is not in your veins yet, return and study the relative minor, use it, and then follow your journey, because just accumulating knowledge to not use it and forget it is a real waste of time!
+We chose to show the C major pentatonic and the A minor pentatonic because these two scales contain the same notes.
+A minor is relative to C, remember?!
+If this is not in your blood yet, go back and study the relative minor, apply it, then continue your journey, because accumulating knowledge not to use and then forget it is a total waste of time!
 It would be more worthwhile to spend your time watching Netflix or playing Angry Birds…

 How to use the pentatonic scale

-We already said that pentatonic scale (major and minor) can be used in the same place where you use the major and minor natural scales, respectively.
-But this scale, besides of the possibility of being used in these contexts, can also be used in other contexts that the major and minor natural scales cannot (this is the reason for you to like it!).
+We have already mentioned that the pentatonic scales (major and minor) can be used in the same place where the major natural and minor natural scales are used, respectively.
+But the pentatonic, in addition to being able to be used in these contexts, can still be used in other contexts where the natural major and minor scales cannot (we have one more reason for you to like it!).

-One example is Blues.
-Soon you will see in the article “Blues Definition” that the pentatonic scale is the “queen” in this style.
-We will show examples of application of the pentatonic scale in major and minor contexts here in this article and in the article “Blues Definition” we will show the utilization of this scale in Blues.
-We really advise you to practice well the pentatonic scale in blues, because it is really funny!
-Spend hours and hours, days and days doing this and you will become a born improviser.
+An example is blues.
+Soon you will see in the article “Introduction to blues” that the pentatonic scale is the master queen of this style.
+We will show you examples of application of the pentatonic scale in major and minor contexts here in this article and, in the article “Introduction to blues”, we will show you the use of the pentatonic scale in blues.

 How to practice pentatonic solos

-But how do you practice the pentatonic scale to progress and like what you are doing?
+But how should you practice the pentatonic scale to make progress and enjoy what you are doing?
 Follow these steps:

-Step 1: Memorize well the minor pentatonic scale and use it in the tonal context.
-In other words, you can play with this scale inside a minor harmonic field or in a major harmonic field (playing the minor relative pentatonic, in this case).
-Do this for a long time.
+Step 1: Memorize the minor pentatonic scale well and apply it in the tonal context.
+That is, you can play with this scale within a minor or a major key (playing the pentatonic of the relative minor, in this case).
+Do this for quite some time.

-Step 2: Use the minor pentatonic in Blues context, after reading the article “Blues Definition”.
-Do this for a long time.
+Step 2: Apply the minor pentatonic in the context of blues, after reading the article “Introduction to blues“.
+Do this for quite some time.

-Step 3: Now that you are familiarized with the minor pentatonic, you have to memorize the major pentatonic and use it in the tonal context, as you did in step 1.
+Step 3: Now that you are quite familiar with the minor pentatonic, memorize the major pentatonic and apply it in the tonal context as well, just as you did in step 1.

-Now the mission is to practice the same way that you did in the previous steps.
-Use these drawings in the tonal and Blues contexts.
+Now the mission is to practice in the same way that you did in the previous steps.
+Apply these shapes in tonal and blues contexts.